Lead Opinion

 Injury to Environmental, Scientific, and Recreational Interests in Barton Springs

 However, the federal cases cited by SOS Alliance, in which environmental harm is held to constitute an injury in fact for purposes of standing, involve the application of federal environmental-protection statutes that prohibited the types of conduct alleged by the plaintiffs in those cases to have occurred.
 The majority of the federal cases cited by SOS Alliance to demonstrate that an injury in fact for purposes of standing may be environmental involve claims under the federal Clean Water Act (CWA).
-See

 SOS Alliance also bases its assertion of standing on its members’ concern about pollution to their residential water use.
 SOS Alliance relies on the affidavits of two members who use well water for residential use.
 One member alleges that he lives “about one-quarter mile” west of the Cypress Hays land and is “concerned” about “pollution from Cypress’ proposed golf courses and other development,” and the other member alleges that she lives “within the extraterritorial jurisdiction of the City of Dripping Springs,” owns an undeveloped residential lot “within 200 feet” of the Cypress Hays development, and is “concerned” about “how pollution from a large development in the recharge zone of the Aquifer would [a]ffect the quality of the Aquifer water.”
-We need not determine whether the members’ “concern” about pollution to well water on their property is a sufficiently particularized injury in fact for purposes of standing, because we conclude that SOS Alliance has failed to demonstrate that the alleged harm is actual or imminent, rather than hypothetical or conjеctural.
+We need not determine whether the members’ “concern” about pollution to well water on their property is a sufficiently particularized injury in fact for purposes of standing, because we conclude that SOS Alliance has failed to demonstrate that the alleged harm is actual or imminent, rather than hypothetical or conjectural.

-According to SOS Alliance‘s experts’ affidavits, rainfall on the contributing zone flows east to the recharge zone, where it enters the underground aquifer, and then flows north and mostly resurfaces at the Barton Springs pool.
+According to SOS Alliance’s experts’ affidavits, rainfall on the contributing zone flows east to the recharge zone, where it enters the underground aquifer, and then flows north and mostly resurfaces at the Barton Springs pool.
 The experts further aver that pollutants from the developments would be added to this run-off into the aquifer, and that there is already evidence of increased pollutants at the Barton Springs pool.
-Given the specific description contained in SOS Alliance‘s jurisdictional evidence of the flow direction toward and within the aquifer, there must be evidence in the record to show that the properties of the members who express concern about pollution to their water supply are in a location that is at least potentially “downflow” from the developments.
-SOS Alliance did not present any allegations or evidence on this point.8 The fact that the
+Given the specific description contained in SOS Alliance’s jurisdictional evidence of the flow direction toward and within the aquifer, there must be evidence in the record to show that the properties of the members who express concern about pollution to their water supply are in a location that is at least potentially “downflow” from the developments.
+SOS Alliance did not present any allegations or evidence on this point.

 Procedural Injury

-Likewise, in Natural Resources Defense Council, the court‘s conclusion that the plaintiffs had standing based on procedural injury was in the context of a statute that accorded the plaintiffs specific procedural rights.
-223 F.Supp.2d at 178-79.
-In that case, the plaintiffs alleged violations of the Federal Advisory Committee Act.
-See id. at 167.
-According to the court, this federal law established procedural requirements, the requirements were “designed to protect some threatened сoncrete interest” of the plaintiffs, and the plaintiffs sufficiently alleged harm from the defendant‘s failure to comply with those procedural requirements.
-Id. at 178-80.
+Likewise, in Natural Resources Defense Council, the court’s conclusion that the plaintiffs had standing based on procedural injury was in the context of a statute that accorded the plaintiffs specific procedural rights.

 Taxpayer Standing

 We decline to grant taxpayer standing based on expenses that taxpayers will never bear, given the developers’ obligation to reimburse the City.
 SOS Alliance has not shown that any public funds have been or will be expended by the City as a result of the allegedly illegal Development Agreements.
-Therefore, SOS Alliance has failed to establish taxpayer standing.
+Therefore, SOS Alliance has failed tо establish taxpayer standing.

 Landowners’ Non-Water-Related Concerns

-SOS Alliance also points to its members’ concerns about injuries that are distinct from increased pollution to the water entering the aquifer, specifically: (1) increased traffic congestion caused by the new residents of the developments, which in turn might increase traffic safety hazards, (2) increased light interfering with appreciation of nighttime skies, and (3) decreased property value due to the prospect of nearby high-density development.
-SOS Alliance asserts that it has standing because of these concerns of its members who live near the developments.
+SOS Alliance also points to its members’ concerns about injuries that are distinct from increased pollution to the water entering the aquifer, specifically: (1) increased traffic congestion caused by the new residents of the developments, which in turn might increase traffic safety hazards, (2) increased light interfering with appreciation of nighttime skies, and (3) decreased property value due to the prospect of nearby high-density development SOS Alliance asserts that it has standing because of these concerns of its members who live near the developments.

 To establish standing based on its members’ non-water-related concerns, then, SOS Alliance must show that those interests are germane to its purpose.
 According to its petition, SOS Alliance is “formed for the purpose of protecting the Edwards Aquifer with particular emphasis on pre